Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Artist “BMike” is well-known for transforming abandoned spaces into beautiful pieces of art.
 Following the devastation of Hurricane Katrina, numerous artists (including BMike) transformed areas of the city w ith murals that aimed to restore hope to the area.

 Exhibit Be is the best example of this and includes a great number of murals across a 360-unit apartment complex.
+Another great choice for .things to do in New Orleans.

 Edgar Degas House